-Each quarter, members of the site Leadership Team meet with members of the Home Support Office's Learning Group for a comprehensive review of current student data.
-One component of this structure focuses on a comprehensive review of all students in the EL and RFEP subgroups.
-In this component, the team first reviews together the progress of all students with an EL designation across multiple years towards each element of the reclassification.
+Each quarter, Title III Administrators across the network come together with the Home Support Office's Director of Biliteracy and English Learners for a comprehensive review of academic data for ELs and RFEP students.
+The team first reviews together the progress of all students with an EL designation towards each element of the reclassification criteria.
 One of these elements is ELPAC results, which are analyzed through the lenses of overall performance levels and domain scores.
 The team identifies areas of strength and need within these results, identifying students who need additional support and overall domains to prioritize in instruction.
+LTELs are also flagged in this process as well as students who may be at risk for acquiring LTEL status.
 Then, in a similar process, data for students who have reclassified is reviewed.

-To begin this cyclical process, Members of the Knowledge Management team identify students at risk using criteria specific to their situation.
-For example, students who have reclassified are flagged if they are failing one or more core classes and who meet the criteria for being "at risk" in reading based on ongoing formative assessment data.
-LTELs are also flagged in this process as well as students who have not advanced an ELD level after a year of instruction and may be at risk for acquiring LTEL status.
-The Education Team facilitates an analysis of these data with site leaders, and intervention plans are developed for individuals or cohorts of students.
+For this process, members of the Knowledge Management team identify students who have reclassified within the last four years and are failing one or more core classes and who meet the criteria for being "at risk" in reading based on ongoing formative assessment data.
+The Director of Biliteracy and English Learners facilitates an analysis of these data with site leaders.
+Leaders then work with teachers at their site to develop intervention plans for individuals or cohorts of students, documenting the interventions in each child's cumulative folder.
 At the subsequent quarterly meeting, the site administrator who is over the site EL program submits evidence of interventions and outcomes for students in this category, and the cycle then repeats.